(BA) Bachelor of Arts

-Provision is made for students to be assessed on a dissertation (capstone project) in art history in the third year in lieu of a taught course.
+Provision is made for students to be assessed on a dissertation (capstone project) in art history in the third year in lieu of a taught module.
 Essay questions are designed to test all skills.
 In-class slide tests and unseen written examination questions, including questions on visual material in photographic form, test skills C1, C3 and C4.

 C5 is assessed throughout the Year Abroad.